Find Affordable College Courses

 About 83% of the students majoring in ecology at the school are women while 17% are male.

 A rank of #2 on this year’s list means Columbia University in the City of New York is a great place for ecology, evolution and systematics biology students working on their graduate certificate.
-Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Located in the large city of New York, Columbia is a private not-for-profit school with a fairly large student population.

 Women make up 72% of the ecology majors at the school.